bigwiv/Biopython-cn/chr6.rst

 Note - Biopython includes its own pairwise alignment code in the ``Bio.pairwise2`` module (written in C for speed, but with a pure Python fallback available too).
-This doesn°Øt work with alignment objects, so we have not covered it within this chapter.
-See the module°Øs docstring (built in help) for details.
+This doesn‚Äôt work with alignment objects, so we have not covered it within this chapter.
+See the module‚Äôs docstring (built in help) for details.